Press Release

 November 30, 2022

 (Anchorage, AK) – The State of Alaska continues to hold the federal government accountable for failing to clean up contaminated lands transferred to Alaska Natives as part of the 1971 Alaska Claims Settlement Act.
 On Nov.
-23, the State filed an amended complaint (207KB PDF) with U.S. District Court in Alaska after the federal defendants misconstrued congressional directives in a recent motion to dismiss (203KB PDF).
+23, the State filed an amended complaint with U.S. District Court in Alaska after the federal defendants misconstrued congressional directives in a recent motion to dismiss.

 “The Bureau of Land Management and the U.S. Department of Interior mistakenly assert that Alaska merely wants updated reports,” said Alaska Attorney General Treg Taylor.
 “What Alaska wants is for the United States to take actions that were mandated by Congress—namely, to clean up contaminated sites.
 Rarely is Congress so clear.”